zzw890827/aws-sap-questions/第3套/README.md

 94. An enterprise company's data science team wants to provide a safe, cost-effective way to provide easy access to Amazon SageMaker.
 The data scientists have limited AWS knowledge and need to be able to launch a Jupyter notebook instance.
 The notebook instance needs to have a preconfigured AWS KMS key to encrypt data at rest on the machine learning storage volume without exposing the complex setup requirements.
 Which approach will allow the company to set up a self-service mechanism for the data scientists to launch Jupyter notebooks in its AWS accounts with the LEAST amount of operational overhead?
     - [ ] A. Create a serverless front end using a static Amazon S3 website to allow the data scientists to request a Jupyter notebook instance by filling out a form.
 Use Amazon API Gateway to receive requests from the S3 website and trigger a central AWS Lambda function to make an API call to Amazon SageMaker that will launch a notebook instance with a preconfigured KMS key for the data scientists.
 Then call back to the front-end website to display the URL to the notebook instance.
-    - B. Create an AWS CloudFormation template to launch a Jupyter notebook instance using the AWS::SageMaker::NotebookInstance resource type with a preconfigured KMS key.
+    - [ ] B. Create an AWS CloudFormation template to launch a Jupyter notebook instance using the AWS::SageMaker::NotebookInstance resource type with a preconfigured KMS key.
 Add a user-friendly name to the CloudFormation template.
 Display the URL to the notebook using the Outputs section.
 Distribute the CloudFormation template to the data scientists using a shared Amazon S3 bucket.
-    - C. Create an AWS CloudFormation template to launch a Jupyter notebook instance using the AWS::SageMaker::NotebookInstance resource type with a preconfigured KMS key.
+    - [ ] C. Create an AWS CloudFormation template to launch a Jupyter notebook instance using the AWS::SageMaker::NotebookInstance resource type with a preconfigured KMS key.
 Simplify the parameter names, such as the instance size, by mapping them to Small, Large, and X-Large using the Mappings section in CloudFormation.
-Display the URL to the notebook using the Outputs section, then upload the template into an AWS Service Catalog product in the data scientist's portfolio, and share it with the data scientist's IAM role.
+Display the URL to the notebook using the Outputs section, then upload the template into an AWS Service Catalog product in the data scientist's portfolio and share it with the data scientist's IAM role.
-    - D. Create an AWS CLI script that the data scientists can run locally.
+    - [ ] D. Create an AWS CLI script that the data scientists can run locally.
 Provide step-by-step instructions about the parameters to be provided while executing the AWS CLI script to launch a Jupyter notebook with a preconfigured KMS key.
 Distribute the CLI script to the data scientists using a shared Amazon S3 bucket.

     <details>
        <summary>Answer</summary>